-The BRSA Financial Statements of the Bank and the Group incorporated into this Base Prospectus have been audited or review by EY or PwC, as applicable, as stated in their respective reports incorporated by reference herein.
+The BRSA Financial Statements of the Bank and the Group incorporated into this Base Prospectus have been audited or reviewed, as applicable, by PwC as stated in its reports incorporated by reference herein.

 Internal Controls

 Pursuant to the Banking Law, banks must establish internal control, risk management and internal audit systems, including adequate number of supervisors, which must be in compliance with the scope and structure of their activities, covering all their branches and undertakings subject to consolidation in order to monitor and control the risks that they encounter.